 Obstetrics & Gynecology Clerkship Oakland

-The Obstetrics and Gynecology Department at Kaiser Oakland sponsors a one-month clinical sub-internship for a fourth-year medical student each month from July through January of each academic year.
-Depending on the third-year UCSF medical student clerkship schedule, we may be able to accommodate 2 sub-interns.
+Traditionally, the Obstetrics and Gynecology Department at Kaiser Oakland sponsors a one-month clinical sub-internship for two fourth-year medical student each month from August through January of each academic year.

 The sub-intern’s schedule begins on the 1st Monday of the month and runs for four weeks.
 We are aware that student schedules may be on different tracks and the start date has a small amount of flexibility.
 After an applicant has been approved by the Obstetrics/Gynecology Assistant Program Director (APD) and all required documents have been received (i.e., application, immunization record sheet, transcript, and Boards score), the APD notifies the student and confirms the elective.
 The student will then receive the remaining documents prior to his/her first day of the sub-internship with instructions.